-Eastern Oregon University provides a wide range of quality education for their students.
+Eastern Oregon University is home in La Grande Oregon that provides a wide range of quality education for their students.
 It’s one of seven state funded four year Universities.
 They offer a bachelor and master decrees in the areas of business, arts & science and education.
 They also offer decrees in nursing, military science, dental hygiene and agriculture science.

 Eastern Oregon University has a strong athletic program that is supported through the Eastern Oregon University Athletic Foundation.
 The University has been making numerous improvements to campus through updating their infrastructure which includes their Library, new Science building, updated Hoke Hall and a remodeled Quinn Coliseum.